gvwilson/thirdbit/src/fiction/iffy/index.md

 but would he really be able to swim a couple of kilometers to shore?
 While towing his toolboxes?
 She had no idea.
-All she knew was that Doctor Johel *wasn't* going to be happy.
+All she knew was that Doctor Johel wasn't going to be happy.

-The Australian Navy was waiting for them when they sailed past the old ship that was Halley's breakwater.
+An Australian Navy cutter was waiting for them as they saled around the breakwater.
 A pair of sailors in waterproof parkas boarded the *Guinevere* and took up positions by the pilot house as Aunt Naggie steered them in.
-That felt like an afterthought compared to the drones, zodiacs, and people who swarmed the *Bengal*.
+It felt like an afterthought compared to the drones, boats, and people who swarmed the *Bengal*, but Iffy didn't mind being overlooked.

-Iffy watched for a few moments, then turned her back on the commotion.
+She watched for a few moments, then turned her back on the commotion.
 She had recorded half a dozen messages for Honesty and deleted each one